Class Organisation Information for Parents

 What are the organisational arrangements for mixed year group classes?

-From September 2021 the class structure of Key Stage 1 and 2 is as follows:
+The class structure of Key Stage 1 and 2 is as follows:

 Class 1 – 30 Year 1 children